Home Tutorials How to Create a Linux Bootable USB Flash Drive

 How to Create a Linux Bootable USB Using the GUI

 Linux users can easily create live Linux installation media using the ‘Startup Disk Creator’ application.
 It is a simple but robust GUI tool that creates bootable USB devices for a walk in the park.
-Moreover, it comes pre-install to new Ubuntu systems by default.
+Moreover, it comes pre-installed in new Ubuntu systems by default.
 You can download ‘Startup Disk Creator’ for other distros from this page.

 Step – 1: Insert the USB Stick